kyc013/cse15l-lab-reports/Lab Report 1.md

 ![스크린샷(127)-1](https://github.com/kyc013/cse15l-lab-reports/assets/147003854/23b188b0-6381-4dc9-89d5-994d56131e1b)
-When **cat** is commanded without any arugements, then the prompt waits for the user to either type a message so that it could be printed until it is stopped manually by the user.
+When **cat** is commanded without any arugements, then it waits for the user to type a printable message until manually stopped using **Ctrl, Z**.

 ![스크린샷(127)-2](https://github.com/kyc013/cse15l-lab-reports/assets/147003854/546278eb-978b-4f5e-89ca-dc9ebe534a3b)
 When **cat** is commanded with a path to a directory, there is an error since **cat** is used to print a content of a file.